Updated February 8, 2019

 Reach out to journalists and those in traditional media too.
 Social media makes this easier than it’s ever been, and the potential benefits are obvious.

-Here is a big list of journalists on G+ and if you sign up at HARO (Help a Reporter Out) you can get emails filled with requests from reporters who want sources for their stories.
+Most journalists and reporters have a presence on social media.
+To find them, simply search or look for social media icons on their articles.
+HARO (Help a Reporter Out) you can get emails filled with requests from reporters who want sources for their stories.
 And don’t overlook connections with your local media as well.